rosita-montoini/agiledrop-api/README.md

 ## Setup

-1. Configurated my MySQL database details in the `.env` file.
+1. Install all dependencies `composer install`.
-2. Created migration to add `images` table.
+2. Configurate MySQL database details in the `.env` file.
 3. Run `php artisan migrate` to set up the database tables.
-4. Installed Laravel Sanctum by running `composer require laravel/sanctum` for authentication with API tokens and migrated with `php artisan migrate`.
+4. Run `php artisan db:seed` to add default user.
-5. Started the server using `php artisan serve`.
+5. Starte the server using `php artisan serve`.

 Used Postman for checking all requests.